The go-to architecture

 The /subscribe endpoint: SSE, efficiency, and patches

 /subscribe is usually a long-lived SSE response: one request, many events, each carrying a fragment of work for the client—often HTML to merge into the DOM via Datastar’s morph pipeline (patch_elements, Writer).
-Use w.alive(...) so the handler stays tied to the connection lifecycle (disconnect, shutdown) for the whole stream.
+Use c.alive(...) so the handler stays tied to the connection lifecycle (disconnect, shutdown) for the whole stream.

 Why SSE instead of WebSockets (for this shape)?
 For server-originated push of text events, SSE is simple: HTTP semantics, works through many proxies, reconnect story is standardized.
 WebSockets are heavier when you do not need a full duplex binary pipe; Stario’s docs and examples lean on SSE plus HTTP actions first.